ecobost/cnn4brca/README.md

 # cnn4brca
-Using Convolutional Neural Networks (CNN) for Breast Cancer Detection (BRCA).
+Using Convolutional Neural Networks (CNN) for Breast Cancer Detection and Diagnosis (BRCA).
 Master's thesis documents.
 Bibliography, experiments and reports.

-Todo:
+Most articles in the Bibliography folder were obtained directly from the authors or via agreements with my home institution.
+Please consider any copyright infringement before using them.

+Contact info:

+Erick Cobos Tandazo

+a01184587@itesm.mx
+ecobos21@hotmail.com

+#### To do:
 * Add description of folders:
-	* Maybe add \docs folders (with all latex) or reorganize.
+	* Maybe add \docs folders (with all latex) or reorganize as in .....